Photo : Matt McNulty

 Team Canada presented by Sobeys has made history.

-Following a clutch second match from Leylah Annie Fernandez to keep Canada alive, she and Gabriela Dabrowski were infallible in the doubles finale to send the team to the final of the Billie Jean King Cup.
+Following a clutch second match from Leylah Annie Fernandez to keep Canada alive, she and Gabriela Dabrowski were infallible in the doubles finale to send the team to the final of the Billie Jean King Cup for the first time.

-Dabrowski and Fernandez defeated Barbora Krejcikova and Katerina Siniakova of Czechia in straight sets 7-5, 7-6(3) completing the comeback and securing Canada’s spot in the finals with an overall 2-1 win.
+Dabrowski and Fernandez defeated Barbora Krejcikova and Katerina Siniakova of Czechia in straight sets 7-5, 7-6(3), completing the comeback and securing Canada’s spot in the finals with a 2-1 win.

 Read also: Canada Looking to Rewrite History at Billie Jean King Cup